-- 5.8.1 Eligibility.
-All unit members employed full-time by the District-, except for those who have received an overall rating of "Does Not Meet Standard" on their most recent evaluation, are eligible for and may apply for summer school program assignments. - 5.8.2 Assignments.
+5.8.1 Eligibility.
+All unit members employed full-time by the District-, except for those who have received an overall rating of "Does Not Meet Standard" on their most recent evaluation, are eligible for and may apply for summer school program assignments.

+- 5.8.2 Assignments.
 Summer school/intersession program employment preference shall be given to those applicants who taught full-time the previous school year in the District.
 Assignments shall be on a rotational basis to attempt to equalize them amongst unit members who desire them.
-Each committee shall be composed of two teachers and three administrators. - 5.8.3 Rotational Lists.
+The Assistant Superintendent of Educational Services or designee and the President of the Palm Springs Teachers Association or designee will collaborate on the selection process. - 5.8.3 Rotational Lists.
 Consideration may also be given to a unit member's qualification, certification, classroom experience at the appropriate instructional level, and District-wide seniority in establishing and maintaining the rotational list. - 5.8.4 Applications.
-Applications for summer school/intersession program assignments shall be distributed in each school. - 5.8.5 Initial Assignments.
-Initial summer school/intersession program assignments shall be made no later than six weeks prior to the beginning date of the session and shall be subject to enrollment, funding, and other considerations. - 5.8.6 Compensation.
+Applications for District-based summer school/intersession assignments shall be distributed in each school. - 5.8.4.1 For site-based intersession programs, there is no formal application process.
+The site administrator will communicate with unit members at the given school site relative to the available assignments.
+Assignments will be made on a rotational basis contingent upon credentials and content experience. - 5.8.5 Initial Assignments.
+Initial summer school program assignments shall be made no later than six weeks prior to the beginning date of the summer school session.
+Initial assignments for intersession programs shall be made at least one week prior to the start of the session.
+Assignments shall be subject to enrollment, funding, and other considerations. - 5.8.6 Compensation.
 Summer school/intersession program teachers shall be compensated by the payment of the Teacher Hourly Rate (Appendix A) or the per diem hourly rate to which the employee was entitled at the close of the school year, whichever is greater. - 5.8.7 Summer School/Intersession Program Sick Leave.
 Summer school/intersession program teachers may use their regular accumulated sick leave during the summer school/intersession program period on an hourby-hour basis.